 - In current DC Comics "Conner Kent" is Clark's cousin who is being raised by Martha and Jonathan following his own parents' deaths, and "Linda Lang" is Lana's neice.
 Likewise when he and Lois adopt Chris, they claim that he's the son of Clark's cousin.
 Or...Lois' cousin?
 Dang it, where are those forged papers again?
 Superman might count as well - rather than the usual adoption route, current continuity has the Kents being snowed in for a few months after finding the rocketship, and claiming Martha was pregnant but hadn't told anyone.

 - In Spider-Man Peter and his clone, Ben Reilly, claim to be cousins with a Strong Family Resemblance.
 "Reilly" is Aunt May's maiden name.

 - When the Runaways moved to Malibu and had to deal with neighbors, Xavin posed as their father.
 Even for a Super-Skrull, it was a stretch.

 - In Getting It Right, Rukia claims to be Orihime's cousin to explain why they've started living and going to school together.
 On the same day, Ichigo starts up the lie that he learned swordsmanship from an uncle that lives in town (actually Urahara).
 He probably only gets away with it because his "uncle" is never around.

 - Superman (1978).
 After the Kents find baby Kal-El in the wreckage of the Kryptonian starship, Ma Kent suggests that they tell people that he's the recently orphaned child of her cousin in North Dakota.

-- Terminator 2.
+- Terminator 2: Judgment Day.
 John introduces the Terminator to Enrique as "Uncle Bob".

 - Monsters, Inc., when Mr. Waternoose finds the disguised Boo: